ysuffkibarr/port-scanner/README.md

 # port-scanner
 Port scanning tool coded in Python language

-Developer: ysufkibar / cybreex
+Developer: ysufkibar /
 --------------------------------
-Instagram: @ysufkibar / @cybreex
+Instagram: @ysufkibar /
 |
 -> I will be very happy if you follow :)